 Annie Olaloku-Teriba and Barnaby Raine are joined by fellow Salvage editor Richard Seymour and Nikhil Pal Singh to discuss how the left should understand today’s growing far right.

-The anarchist theorist and anthropologist David Graeber died last year – far too young – and produced an outpouring of grief across the global Left.
+The death of anarchist theorist and anthropologist David Graeber – far too young – produced an outpouring of grief across the global Left.
 Occurring as it did, during the last quarter of a long, bleak year, with few prospects of dramatic improvements ahead, the loss of Graeber’s optimism not only of the will, but of the intellect, was felt as a body blow.

 Annie Olaloku-Teriba and Barnaby Raine are joined by James Meadway – whose Salvage 9 piece explores Graeber’s thought in depth and Hannah Appel – David Graeber’s friend and collaborator – on the lessons offered to the Left by Graeber’s life and thought.